pkp/pkp-docs/coalition-publica/en/initial-setup.md

 ### Step 4.
 Review your Journal Settings

-There are several journal settings that should be properly configured in order for the data to be collected by Érudit.
-For each journal that you wish to include, make sure that:
+There are several journal settings that must be properly configured in order for data to be collected by Érudit.
+Please review the detailed Journal Settings section of [Coalition Publica’s Preparing Quality Metadata in OJS Guide](https://www.erudit.org/public/guides/ojs-metadata.pdf) and ensure that each setting has been properly configured.

-* For each of your journal’s sections, the “Identify items published in this section as a(n)...” field is set to one of the [suggested JATS article-type values](https://jats.nlm.nih.gov/archiving/tag-library/1.1/attribute/article-type.html).
-Please note that “research-article” is used only for peer-reviewed research.
-If you are unsure how to identify the items in the section, “other” is acceptable.
-* Your journal settings are complete, e.g.:
-	* An ISSN has been specified
-	* The journal title is the same as you have registered at [issn.org](https://www.issn.org)
-	* A publisher is specified in Settings > Journal > Masthead
-	* Copyright
-		* Make sure that the copyright holder of the articles (author, journal or other) is properly identified in Settings > Distribution > Permissions.
-		* Make sure, when you schedule an article for publication, to attach the permissions to it (copyright holder and copyright year).

 ### Step 5.
 Check your Distribution Settings